evgeniiasamsonova/Yandex-Practicum/README.md

 The customer is the credit department of the bank.
 The purpose of the study is to test the hypothesis whether the marital status and the number of children of the client affect the fact of repaying the loan on time.
 Input data from the bank - statistics on the solvency of customers.
 The results of the study will be taken into account when building a credit scoring model - a special system that assesses the ability of a potential borrower to repay a loan to a bank.

+3. Project about real estate market

+Basic tools: Matplotlib, Pandas, Python, data visualization, exploratory data analysis, data preprocessing

+Research of advertisements for the sale of apartments Based on the Yandex.Realty service data, the market value was determined real estate objects of different types, typical parameters of apartments, depending on distance from the center.
+Data preprocessing has been carried out.
+Added new data.
+Histograms, boxplots, scatterplots are constructed.